-Depending on the physical constitution or body type (prakriti) or the health status of an individual, ayurveda categorizes two types of treatment schedules for patients.
-They are:
+Depending on the physical constitution or body type (prakriti) or the health status of an individual, Ayurveda categorizes two types of treatment schedules for patients.

 1. Apatarpana (De-nourishment) and Samshodhana (Cleansing)

-This treatment is prescribed if you are obese and heavily built.
-In this, along with anti-diabetic herbal medicines, importance is given on de-nourishment of fats and elimination of toxins by way of:
+In this, along with anti-diabetic herbal medicines, importance is given on the de-nourishment of fats and elimination of toxins by way of:

 - Various exercises

 - Fasting therapies – such as juice fasting, water fasting, etc.

 - Cleansing therapies – called panchakarma (five-fold therapies viz. emesis, purgation, oil enema, decoction enema, and nasal drops instillation)

 2. Santarpana (Replenishment) and Brumhana (Body Bulk Promotion)